Native Americans in German popular culture: Common German proverbs referring to "Indianer"

-In a 1999 speech delivered in the United States in English, Lutz declared: "For over two hundred years Germans have found Indianer so fascinating that even today an Indian iconography is used in advertising.
-The most popular image of the Indianer is provided by Karl May's fictional Apache chief Winnetou...Indian lore is profitable and marketable, as some Native Americans travelling in Germany may attest...There is a marked Indian presence in German everyday culture, even down to the linguistic level, where sentences like ein Indianer weint nicht (an Indian doesn't cry), ein Indianer kennt keinen Schmerz (an Indian braves pain) or figures such as der letzte Mohikaner (the Last of the Mohicans) have become part of the everyday speech".
+In a 1999 speech delivered in the United States in English, Lutz declared: "For over two hundred years, Germans have found Indianer so fascinating that even today an Indian iconography is used in advertising.
+The most popular image of the Indianer is provided by Karl May's fictional Apache chief Winnetou...
+Indian lore is profitable and marketable, as some Native Americans travelling in Germany may attest...
+There is a marked Indian presence in German everyday culture, even down to the linguistic level, where sentences like ein Indianer weint nicht (an Indian doesn't cry), ein Indianer kennt keinen Schmerz (an Indian braves pain) or figures such as der letzte Mohikaner (the Last of the Mohicans) have become part of the everyday speech".
 Other examples include:

 "Großes Indianerehrenwort!", literal translation "Indian's major word of honour!", synonymous with "Scout's honour!".

 "Ein Indianer kennt keinen Schmerz!", literal translation "An Indian knows no pain!", synonymous with "Big boys don't cry!".

-“I had thought,” resumed Cora, “that an Indian warrior was patient, and that his spirit felt not and knew not the pain his body suffered.” - The Last of the Mohicans (1826), chapter 11.
+“I had thought,” resumed Cora, “that an Indian warrior was patient, and that his spirit felt not and knew not the pain his body suffered?” - The Last of the Mohicans (1826), Volume 1, Chapter 11.